BdR76/CSVLint/docs/readme.md

 ### Datetime reformat ###

 Datetime format, reformat all datetime values in the file uniformly.
+The drop-down list contains the most common datetime formats, but you can freely type any other datetime pattern.
+This includes two-digit year or just the time part, for example `dd/MM/yyyy`, `dd.MM.yy`, `HH:mm:ss:fff` etc.

 Note that both date and datetime values will get the same format.
 This means that it can potentially remove the time-part of datetime values, or add `00:00:00` as a time part to all values.

 ### Decimal separator ###